 Smoking fresh cheeses adds a depth of flavor to things like mozzarella.
 While cold smoking, or smoking over little to no heat, is ideal for cheese, you can hot smoke it with great results, too.
 Be sure to keep the steaming bath above the fire full.

 Special equipment: You’ll need a charcoal grill to turn it into a smoker (or better yet, if you have a smoker, use it).
 You will also need a pastry brush, twine or string, long heatproof tongs, matches or a lighter, newspaper, 2 oven mitts, 2 buckets of water (one to soak the wood chips and the other to refill the aluminum loaf pan), 1 disposable aluminum 5-inch round pan (like a pot pie pan), 2 disposable aluminum 9-by-5-inch loaf pans, and an oven thermometer.

 You will also need a large piece of ultrafine woven cheesecloth.
 It can be purchased at cooking supply stores or online.

 A chimney starter, which looks like a large beer stein, is handy for lighting charcoal.
 They can be purchased at hardware stores or online.

 Lump charcoal is preferred because the charred pieces of wood burn hotter and cleaner than briquettes, the uniform black pillows made from carbonized wood and a starchy binder.
 If you do buy briquettes, avoid the self-lighting ones, which are laden with chemicals.

 Buy pure, resin-free, bark-free wood chips.
-Choose your wood chips based on the origin of... read more
+Choose... read more

 - 1 large ball mozzarella (about 1 pound)